henrik/plug_and_play/README.md

     mix run --no-halt

 It outputs the URL at which the server runs.
 Go there and marvel!

+## Port number

+If the environment variable `PORT` is set, that port number will be used.

+This is the convention on e.g. [Heroku](https://heroku.com) and with [Dokku](http://dokku.viewdocs.io/dokku/), meaning things will Just Work™ if you deploy there.

+The default is port 8080.
+To run on another port in development:

+    PORT=8181 mix run --no-halt

 ## Credits and license